IWK Health Centre: Education and research

 The IWK is a teaching hospital and is affiliated with Dalhousie University.
 The hospital is also renowned as a research hospital in the areas of children's and women's health.

 Telethon

-In 1985, CBC Television affiliates began airing the Children's Miracle Network telethon.
-CHSJ-TV, the private CBC station and the last private CBC station province wide simultaneously aired the telethon for 10 years.
-The Telethon aired at the IWK and the CBHT studios until 1994.
-The IWK logo changed in 1996.
-In 1995, CTV Atlantic began airing the telethon.
-Various CBC stations stopped airing Children's Miracle Network telethons in the 1990s, except for CBNT-DT, which aired the telethon until 2011 for the Janeway Telethon.
-Steve Murphy has been hosting the telethon since 1995 on CTV Atlantic (formerly ATV) when CBC stopped airing the telethon in 1994.
-The original host was Don Tremaine.
-The new host is Todd Battis.
+In 1985, CBC Television affiliates began airing the Children's Miracle Network telethon, simulcast on CBC New Brunswick (CHSJ 1985-1994, CBAT 1995) from 1985-1995.
+The Telethon aired at the IWK and the CBHT studios until 1995.
+The IWK logo changed in 1995, just in time for CBC's final telethon used the new logo IWK Grace telethon but hosted by Jim Nunn and Linda Kelly.
+In 1996, CTV Atlantic began airing the telethon.
+Various CBC stations stopped airing Children's Miracle Network telethons in 1995 except for CBNT-DT, which aired the telethon until 2011 for the Janeway Telethon.
+Steve Murphy has been hosting the telethon since 1996 on CTV Atlantic (formerly ATV) when CBC stopped airing the telethon in 1995.
+The original host was Don Tremaine (1985-1994).
+The new host is Todd Battis (same person appeared on CBC IWK Telethon).
+The CBC IWK Grace Telethon has also aired on CBCT-TV and CBIT until 1995 with final CBC Telethon and used same logo as the ATV Telethons where they debuted on June 1, 1996.